Acute and Chronic Pain

 In fact, it is a distinct neurological condition and it's much more complicated.
 Some pain researchers are beginning to describe chronic pain as a disease in and of itself, a phenomenon that occurs when, for some reason, the body's warning signals don't work.
 In cases of chronic pain, there is often no diagnosis that can adequately explain why people are hurting.
 Many chronic pain patients are terribly frustrated that they are suffering so much and yet “the doctors can't find anything wrong”.

 However, the cause of low back pain can be different:

 So each patient must be evaluated and managed in the context of the patient’s own daily lifestyle.
 Acupuncture can be an effective treatment method, of it being easily applicable with immediate effect In acute back sprain or low back strain, even the body’s non-injured healthy muscles freeze up in an overreaction of the body’s defensive mechanism.
 Although the sprain or the strained muscle tissue would need time to recover, the surrounding muscle tissues, which have not been injured, do not need recovery time.
-Just by stimulating the Qi of the surrounding muscle fibers, we can relax the over reacting muscles and relieve them of their unnecessary rigidness, thus resulting in reduction of pain immediately.
+Just by stimulating the Qi of the surrounding muscle fibers, we can relax the overreacting muscles and relieve them of their unnecessary rigidness, thus resulting in a reduction of pain immediately.
 With the overreaction gone, the patient now only has to deal with the original injury which can also be helping to recovery quickly through appropriate acupuncture and thermal therapy.